primer/octicons/README.md

 #### `octicons.person.path`

-Path returns the string representation of the path of the icon.
+Returns the string representation of the path of the icon.

 ```js
 octicons.x.path